-As of February 18, 1999, NCR knew of only one entity that beneficially owned more than 5% of the Company's outstanding stock.
-The percentage of stock owned by such holder is based on the total outstanding shares of stock as of December 31, 1998.
+As of February , 1999, NCR knew that the following companies beneficially owned more than 5% of the Company's outstanding stock.
+The percentage of stock owned by such holders is based on the total outstanding shares of stock as of December 31, 1998.